web3_clientVersion | Ethereum

 A use case for the web3_clientVersion method can be to verify which client is running to then decide which method to run.

-Let's say you have a DApp that needs to retrieve all of the transactions receipts in a block; the Erigon client has a method for this, eth_getBlockReceipts, but this method is not available on Geth.
-You can use the web3_clientVersion method in your logic to identify which client you are using to see if you have the method available or not.
+Let's say you have a DApp that needs to retrieve all of the transaction receipts in a block; the Erigon client has a method for this, eth_getBlockReceipts, but with Geth, this method is only available starting from V1.13.0.
+You can use the web3_clientVersion method in your logic to identify which client you are using to see if you have the method available.

 📘